philipbl/ece522r_w19_lab3/README.md

 ## Description

 We will be using the Wireshark Labs from the authors of the book Computer Networking, Kurose and Ross.
 There are a lot of labs, but we will be doing three of them: [Getting Started](http://www-net.cs.umass.edu/wireshark-labs/Wireshark_Intro_v7.0.pdf), [HTTP](http://www-net.cs.umass.edu/wireshark-labs/Wireshark_HTTP_v7.0.pdf) and [802.11](http://www-net.cs.umass.edu/wireshark-labs/Wireshark_802.11_v7.0.pdf).
-For these three labs, you **must** answer the questions at the end of the labs.
+For these three labs, you **must** answer the questions throughout the labs.

 ## Requirements